 The photograph above, by Evan Cantwell, pretty much captures the real me (if you care; no reason you should): pleasant, slightly skeptical, obliging, mildly humorous, lover of neckties and books.
 Both of those tastes have been on display at George Mason since I began teaching in Thompson Hall, in 47 B. C. E. (actually June 1973).

-At Mason, I teach a variety of courses in American literature (not the early, Colonial stuff—that is the province of others).
-I often offer a course in “Development of the American Novel to 1914,” where the titles change—except that we always read Moby-Dick, one of the great novels of the world, which everyone should read annually.
+At Mason, I taught a variety of courses in American literature (not the early, Colonial stuff—that was the province of others).
+I often offered a course in “Development of the American Novel to 1914,” where the titles changed—except that we always read Moby-Dick, one of the great novels of the world, which everyone should read annually.
 Breach to the sun!

-I also sometimes have classes in specialty areas: modern British poetry, especially that of W. H. Auden; Larkin and the “drabs”; nonsense literature (Edward Lear and Lewis Carroll); and a class in editing and publishing.
+I also sometimes had classes in specialty areas: modern British poetry, especially that of W. H. Auden; Larkin and the “drabs”; nonsense literature (Edward Lear and Lewis Carroll); and a course in editing and publishing.
 (Drawing from Alice’s Adventures in Wonderland and photo of Auden below.)

-I find that new criticism, for all its faults, is a gateway to richer reading; and many of my classes, as well as those of my peers, I believe, depend upon it.
+I found new criticism, for all its faults, a gateway to richer reading; and many of my classes, as well as those of my peers, I believe, depend upon it.

 Outside of the university, I am best known for one of my failures.
 In 1996 my publishing company Orchises Press had a contract to put out a one-sided epistolary novella by J. D. Salinger, Hapworth 16, 1924.
 The deal did not materialize.
 You can read about it in an article I wrote for New York magazine. (http://nymag.com/arts/books/features/65210/) However, I have published many good books at Orchises.
 If you e-mail me at the press firstname.lastname@example.org I will send a list of them.